-Since her return to University Circle, Lanese has coached a total of 11 All-Americans in cross country and track.
-She guided the 2008 women’s 10,000-meter run national champion and has led dozens of distance runners and several relay teams to record-breaking performances.
-Her 2006 women’s cross country team finished sixth in the nation, marking the highest national finish for any Spartan athletic team in school history.
-Both her men’s and women’s cross country teams have earned All-Academic honors for the past 11 years and a countless number of individuals have been named to the All-Academic team.
-In addition, four of Lanese’s cross country runners have received NCAA Postgraduate Scholarships and one was a finalist for the NCAA Woman of the Year award in addition to receiving the Fullbright Scholarship in Vienna, Australia.
+Since her return to University Circle, Lanese has coached a total of 12 NCAA All-Americans in cross country and track.
+She guided Esther Erb, 2008 NCAA Champion in the women’s 10,000-meter run, and has led multiple distance runners and relay teams to school record-breaking performances.
+In addition, four of Lanese’s cross country runners have received NCAA Postgraduate Scholarships, and one was a finalist for the NCAA Woman of the Year award in addition to receiving the Fullbright Scholarship in Vienna, Australia.

-Lanese first came to Case in 1990 when she was named the head women's cross country coach and assistant track & field coach.
-She left Case briefly in 1993 to pursue a position in sports medicine, but quickly returned to the coaching ranks as women’s cross country and track & field head coach at Cleveland State University from 1994-96.
+Lanese first came to CWRU in 1990 when she was named the head women's cross country coach and assistant track & field coach.
+She left the university briefly in 1993 to pursue a position in sports medicine, but she quickly returned to the coaching ranks as women’s cross country and track & field head coach at Cleveland State University from 1994-96.
 Lanese moved on to serve in the same capacity at John Carroll University from 1996-2001.

-In addition to coaching, Lanese is a member of the Behavior Health Committee and the Women’s leadership council at the University level.
-She held the positions of President of the Ohio Track and Cross Country Coaches and Vice President for the USTFCCCA from 2009-2011.
-She recently accepted the position of President on a national level for the USTFCCCA for Division III Cross Country.
+In addition to coaching, Lanese is a member of the Behavior Health Committee and Women’s Leadership Council at the university level.
+She currently serves as President on a national level for the USTFCCCA for Division III Cross Country, and she has held the positions of President of the Ohio Track and Cross Country Coaches and Vice President of the USTFCCCA.
 Lanese, a 2010 graduate of the NCAA Women’s Coaches Academy, also attended the USTFCCCA Women's Coaching Summit held in San Antonio, Texas in December of 2011.

 A graduate of Ohio University, Lanese was a scholarship athlete who competed in middle-distance and distance events.
-She was a member of the track team that won two-consecutive Mid-American Conference championships (1983-84) and the All-Ohio Cross Country Championships in 1982.
-Individually, Lanese finished 11th and 14th, respectively, at the MAC championships and was a member of the record-setting 3,200-meter relay and distance medley relay teams.
+She was a member of a Bobcat track team that won two consecutive Mid-American Conference Championships (1983-84) and the All-Ohio Cross Country Championship in 1982.
+Individually, Lanese finished 11th and 14th, respectively, at the MAC Championship and was a member of the record-setting 3,200-meter relay and distance medley relay teams.
 During her senior year, Lanese was named captain of both the track and cross country teams.
 She was voted the team's most improved runner in 1985 and also set an indoor record in the 1,500-meter run.

-Lanese received her B.S. in foods and nutrition from Ohio University and both her certification in athletic training and her graduate studies in exercise science from Cleveland State.
+Lanese received her Bachelor of Science in Foods and Nutrition from Ohio University and both her certification in athletic training and her graduate studies in exercise science from Cleveland State.

-Lanese resides in Cleveland Heights, Ohio and has two children, Evan and Kasey.
+Lanese resides in Cleveland Heights and has two children, Evan and Kasey.
 Evan is a student at CWRU.